Speech Pathology and Audiology

 Continued enrollment and completion of the master’s program require both satisfactory academic progress to maintain minimum Graduate Division GPA standards and demonstrated clinical proficiency in clinical practicum in speech-language pathology and audiology.

 Each classified and unclassified graduate student is personally responsible for knowing any additional information and regulations contained in the Catalog and the informational circular available through the Division of Speech Pathology and Audiology.
-If questions arise, the student’s advisor should be consulted.
+If questions arise, the student’s adviser should be consulted.

 These programs are designed so that students who complete either Plan A or Plan B will meet the academic requirements for the Certificate of Clinical Competence in speech-language pathology, audiology, or both, as established by the American Speech-Language-Hearing Association (the national certifying authority).
 Students must complete all academic and practical training requirements for national certification, as well as departmental requirements, to qualify for the master’s degree.
 Following graduation, students may qualify for national certification by taking and passing an examination in their area(s) and successfully completing a nine-month clinical fellowship in their area(s) of training.
 Upon certification (and, in most states, licensure), an individual may secure employment and/or engage in private practice in his or her area(s) of training.